AnnaKalygina/PromoterShape/METHODS.md

   - Null Hypothesis (H0): The means of the shape parameter values across promoters at the same position are equal.
   Alternative Hypothesis (H1): The means are significantly different.

 A non-significant ANOVA result (high p-value) suggests that the shape parameter values at the same position are not significantly different, supporting the conservation hypothesis.
-For this analysis, ANOVA is run across all base pair positions (e.g., -200 to +200 bp).
+For this analysis, ANOVA is run across all base pair positions.

 ### Across species conservation
 I want to compare how conserved the shapes of promoters are across multiple species.
-There are several ways to compare

 #### Standartization
 When working with the shapes of different promoter sequences across many different species, we want the values to be normalized.
 Promoters within and across species have high levels of variation, but we want to be able to assess the base pair difference while keeping the promoter-wise variation negligible.
 For this purpose the values across base pairs in each promoter are z-scored and then the average across promoters is calculated.
 With this approach we preserve the base pair -wise variation while centering the values around $0$ for more more efficient cross-species comparison.